Shreyas911/sicopolis/docs/sphinx/source/dependencies.rst

                 --disable-netcdf-4
     make install

 * Since version 4.2, the C and Fortran libraries must be installed separately.
-If NetCDF-4 support is dispensable, the following installation should work (tested under openSUSE Leap 15.2 and icc/ifort 19.1 with versions netcdf-c-4.8.0 and netcdf-fortran-4.5.3 as of January 25, 2021).
+If NetCDF-4 support is dispensable, the following installation should work (tested under openSUSE Leap 15.2 and icc/ifort 19.1 with versions netcdf-c-4.8.0 and netcdf-fortran-4.5.3).

   Change to the source directory of the C library, then::